Ash-Sdh/12449879_object-detection-robotic-vision/README.md

 ### 5. Expected Outcome

 - Improved mAP and visual clarity through attention-guided feature extraction
 - Visualization of attention maps to show focus regions
+- A final presentation and short written report will summarize the findings.

 ---